 The four-year Aeronautical Engineering degree is a one-of-a-kind programme that combines theory with practice.
 You will immediately collaborate with companies from the field.
-Below you can read how the four years are structured.
+Discover more about the Aeronautical Engineering courses, minors, internships and the programme structure below.

 Aeronautical Engineering focuses on the design and production of aircrafts and aircraft components.
 You work on a solid technical background, which makes you attractive to employers in different sectors.
 Naturally in international aviation, but also in the automotive industry.
 You get a good dose of theory that you put into practice during projects and an internship.
 You follow the course in a ultramodern building on the Delft University of Technology campus.
 Here you are able to test your constructions in the wind tunnel, composites laboratory or aircraft simulator.
 And who knows, you might move on to a master’s degree at our ‘technical neighbour’.
 Meanwhile, benefit from the personal atmosphere at Inholland.
 You will feel at home here quickly.